zloedi/radical_rumble/README.md

 # Radical Rumble

-Radical Rumble is a demo of a casual multiplayer clash/rumble-like game, made specifically for the **Radical Multiplayer** events at [Prostranstvoto]
+Radical Rumble is a demo of a casual multiplayer clash/rumble-like game, made specifically for the **Radical Multiplayer** events at [Prostranstvoto].
+It is an Unity3D project, but can also be build as an SDL app without modification.

 [Prostranstvoto]: https://prostranstvoto.bg

 ## General Build info

-The demo can be built both as Unity assembly (game.dll) or a standalone SDL app.
-The demo doesn't use any assets besides the ones supplied with the code.
 The project is split into these directories:

-`BuildSDL/` -- SDL app binaries
+`BuildSDL/` — SDL app binaries

-`BuildUnity/` -- Unity app binaries
+`BuildUnity/` — Unity app binaries

-`Code/` -- source code and Visual Studio project files
+`Code/` — source code and Visual Studio project files

-`RadicalRumbleUnity/` -- Unity project
+`RadicalRumbleUnity/` — Unity project

 The ideas behind the 'strange' directory layout: